GSA/search.digitalgov.gov/_posts/2019-04-09-how-search-engines-index-content-better-discoverability.md

 ### Targeting particular content on a page

 A `<main>` element allows you to target content you want indexed by search engines.
 If a `<main>` element is present, the system will only collect the content inside the element.
 Be sure that the content you want indexed is inside of this element.
 If the element is closed too early, important content will not be indexed.
-Unless the system finds a `<main>` element demarcating where the primary content of the page is to be found, repetitive content such as headers, footers, and sidebars will be picked up by search engines as part of a page’s content.
+Unless the system finds a `<main>` element demarcating where the primary content of the page is to be found, or other semantic section markers, repetitive content such as headers, footers, and sidebars can be picked up by search engines as part of a page’s content.
+We recommend adding `<main>` and other semantic elements such as `<header>`, `<nav>`, and `<footer>` to demarcate these sections and facilitate clean indexing.

 The element is implemented as a stand-alone tag: